-As warmer days arive, I am starting to make homemade ice cream, salads, and homemade “Jello” creations more often.
-But what if you're a vegan, vegetarian, or simply can’t tolerate normal gelatin, but you would also like to make homemade Jello?
+I'm starting to make homemade ice cream, salads, and DIY versions of Jell-O creations more often.
+But what if you're a vegan, vegetarian, or simply can’t tolerate normal gelatin, but you want to make homemade Jell-O?

 There are options.

 The first, most common substitution is agar-agar.
-Agar-agar has a great gelling ability, so it is perfect for using to make homemade Jello.
-It has long been used in Asian desserts, and has since then become a popular thickener and addition to many different food preparations, including ice cream.
-It is derived from red algae.
+Agar-agar has a great gelling ability, so it's perfect for using to make homemade gelatin.
+It has long been used in Asian desserts, and since then, it has become a popular thickener and addition to many different food preparations, including ice cream.
+It's derived from red algae.

 One advantage to using agar-agar over gelatin is that it stays firm even when it's warm.
 This opens up a lot of culinary ideas, such as a savory gelatin served along side warm side dishes or sauces.

 The other option is using Irish moss.
-It is a marine lichen and the dried fronds contain carrageenans — polysaccharide complexes.
+It's a marine lichen and the dried fronds contain carrageenans, which are polysaccharide complexes.
 This is what helps it gel.
 It has long been used as a health promoting ingredient.
 "Mrs. Rorer's Diet For The Sick," published in 1914, included two recipes using Irish moss.
 It was claimed that one of her recipes was “especially nice in cases of tuberculosis, tonsillitis, quinsy, and whooping cough.”
 Hopefully none of us will have to find out if that’s true or not!
-It is known as a demulcent and emollient, and so has been used to soothe coughs and gastric ulcers.
+It's also a demulcent and emollient, and so has been used to soothe coughs and gastric ulcers.